vimes666/lmm-slidez/README.md

 - Navigate to /home/username/.backgrounds or enter that name in the location field.
 - Select the file slideshow.xml and click open.
 - Done.
+- If you generate a new slideshow and replace the existing active slideshow, the switch will be instantaneous.
+If you make one with another name you will have to add it manually as described before.

 ### Notes:
-- If you add, remove or change images in the image folder, you will have to run lmm-slidez again to see the result in the slideshow.
-- The random image order is estabished at the moment lmm-slidez runs.
-To get a new random order, you will have to run lmm-slidez again.
-- Comments and suggestions are always appreciated :)
+- Comments, suggestions and bug reports are always appreciated :)